Rugrats Adventure Game: Critical reception

 AllGame recommended that players sit with their kids to help them if they get stuck.
 MacHome described it as being "extensive and richly animated", and a mix between Myst and a Huggies commercial.
 Just Adventure felt it was a fantastic title to develop computer skills and a love of adventure games within youth.
 Hartford Courant liked the game's "playful" graphics and music.
 CBS News conducted a children playtest of the three Rugrats CD-ROMs and found them all to be "winners".
 The Boston Globe praised the variety of the three CD-ROMs.
 Boston Herald called Rugrats Adventure Game a "waste of money and time".
 The Baltimore Sun said the game's requirement to get items in a certain order is frustrating and that it slows down the pace.
 The Washington Post deemed it "silly" and "fun".
 Los Angeles Daily News praised the title's educational skill-building.
 The Los Angeles Times found the main characters' "mangling of the English language" to be grating.
 Kiplinger's Finance felt it was "convenient" that the title was tied to the theatrical film.
 PC Direct liked the game's mix of comedy, madcap antics, and puzzles.

-The game was nominated for a 1999 Interactive Achievement Award for Computer Children's Entertainment Title of the Year, ultimately losing to Disney/Pixar's A Bug's Life Action Game.
+The game was nominated for "PC Children's Entertainment Title of the Year" at the 2nd Annual Interactive Achievement Awards, ultimately losing to Disney/Pixar's A Bug's Life.

 Rugrats Adventure Game was among the best-selling PC games of October 1998, and was 9th-best-selling home education software for 1999.